keithgroup/mbGDML/docs/source/contributing.rst

 =========

 A reminder for the maintainers on how to deploy.
+Make sure you have the most recent tags by running ``git fetch --tags --all``.

 Our versions are manged with `versioneer <https://github.com/python-versioneer/python-versioneer>`__.
 This primarily relies on tags and distance from the most recent tag.